With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 3. Internal payroll

 End the year by checking for any corrections that need to be made to your payroll.
 Ensure taxable fringe benefits, such as third-party sick pay or a company car, are accounted for.
-Other benefits that are easy to forget including educational reimbursement, health and life insurance, and transportation subsidies.
+Other benefits that are easy to forget include educational reimbursement, health and life insurance, and transportation subsidies.

 This is another good strategy for looking at your expenses to compare your firm’s profitability vs staff expenses.